 Kick drums are also very loud, so a dynamic microphone with very high max SPL is often preferred.
 A ribbon microphone is likely a bad choice, at least on-axis, due to the large bursts of air.

 Therefore, a microphone with a coloured frequency response that accentuates the beater attack and low-end thud will work well with a kick drum.
-Depending on the character of the drum and our desired audio results, we may want a mic with faster or slower transient attack.
+Depending on the character of the drum and our desired audio results, we may want a mic with a faster or slower transient attack.

 The Sound Of The Drum Kit